jrcain-usgs/asc-public-docs/docs/how-to-guides/software-management/public-release-process.md

     - [ ] On the same page, create a new tag for the release version.
     - [ ] Name the release "ISISX.Y.Z LTS".

 !!!
-Note "Tag custom builds as pre-release."

-    This includes Mission and non-standard builds, as well as release candidates.

-!!!
 Success ""

     Move on to step 5 after **creating the release**.